Beneficial Ownership Information Reporting FAQs

 (4d) if the individual does not possess any of the aforementioned documents, a non-expired foreign passport.

-(5) An image of document the unique identifying number came from.
+(5) An image of the document the unique identifying number came from.

 When is the initial report due?

 Any domestic or foreign reporting company created before January 1, 2024, must file a report no later than January 1, 2025.
-That said, they can file any time prior to that deadline.
+That said, they can file any time before that deadline.
 Meaning any existing entities will have a full year to file.

 Any domestic or foreign reporting company created on or after January 1, 2024, must file an initial report within 90 calendar days of filing their registration or formation.